shahriarHasan09/PlatoonSAFE/README.md

 Every state of `Assumption` may or may not have an associated `Guarantee` which dictates the action to be taken by the `Runtime Manager`.
-The default assumption/guarantee `contracts` of the PlatoonSAFE simulator can be found in the directory `runtimeManager/contracts.*`.
+The default assumption/guarantee `contracts` of the PlatoonSAFE simulator can be found in [Contracts.h](src/veins/modules/application/platooning/runtimeManager/Contracts.h).
 Every `Contract` in the contract list in `Runtime Manager` is stored as `key-value` pair using `C++ Standard Template Library (STL)`.
 The STL provides the `map` container, where `Assumption` is used as `key` and `Guarantee` is the corresponding `value`.
 If the `Runtime Manager` detects any change in communication quality perceived by the ego vehicle, it looks for the corresponding `Guarantee` by iterating through the contracts list and performs the action specified by the `Guarantee` through a call of the `operator()` method.
 Current implementation of `Runtime Manager` deals with three different kind of `Guarantee`, e.g., `ChangeController`, `AdjustGap2Front`, and `ChangeControllerAndAdjustGap2Front`.
 The first two are derived from the `Guarantee` class, and `ChangeControllerAndAdjustGap2Front` has `ChangeController` and `AdjustGap2Front` as direct base classes.
 Listing X depicts the basic structure of the `Guarantee` and its derived classes.
 In case of `ChangeController`, the `Runtime Manager` changes the `ACTIVE_CONTROLLER` of the ego vehicle to the controller indicated by the data member `to`, and this is performed through the `setActiveController` method of the `TraCI` interface. `AdjustGap2Front` class is responsible for adjusting the time gap or constant distance gap with respect to the front vehicle.
 The `ChangeControllerAndAdjustGap2Front` designates the functions to be performed by its base classes `ChangeController` and `AdjustGap2Front`.
-The classes associated with the guarantees can be found in the directory `runtimeManager/guarantees`.
+The classes associated with the guarantees can be found in the directory [guarantees](src/veins/modules/application/platooning/runtimeManager/guarantees/).

 ``` cpp
 enum class GAP2FRONT {